vbroda17/527-final-project/initial_prototype/readme.md

 - color code paths to start like blue then become red slowly at end point to show like time being passed ( can be any color)

 - probably ignore the runs, have a special folder to save the best runs that might be used in like report or poster

+- IMporve this to explain whats happening in scripts better